ColleagueRiley/Cocoa-in-Pure-C/README.md

 `sel_registerName("isKeyWindow");`

-If the function has multiple arguments you will have to also add the argument name for the arguments (not including the first argument)
+If the function has multiple arguments you will have to also add the argument names (not including the first argument)

 `sel_registerName("initWithContentRect:styleMask:backing:defer:");`